-Edited by Nerissa Avisado, Anonymous, Vanessa Alexandra Avisado, Eng and 3 others
+Edited by Nerissa Avisado, Vanessa Alexandra Avisado, Eng, Lynn and 2 others

 As kids move forward, from infancy, their world naturally expands.
 They will find themselves in various situations that will take them farther away from the comfort of their own homes, and the protective arms of their parents.
 Each child is unique and has his own way of dealing with such separation.
 Fortunately, there are ways you can try to overcome separation anxiety for preschool children.

 Treasure hunting is another idea.
 You can put clues in your back yard and make sure there's a nice surprise waiting for him at the end.
 You can add cute tokens that you think he will like.
 Remember to stay in one place so the aspect of separation in the game can be enhanced even more.
 Just let him wander around freely and wait for him to find you.
 Every time he finds a "treasure," he can yell "Yipee!" or clap his hands.
 Don't forget to yell back in encouragement as well.Advertisement

 - 2Help your child know what to expect.

 Make sure that you are very specific about the things you tell him, so he knows what to expect.
 Make the idea of separation as pleasant as possible so he will be relaxed and comfortable when the actual time comes.
 It's better to start early, but learn to adjust according to your child's age and understanding.
 It's a good thing, though, if you tell him about your imminent departure days in advance.Advertisement

 - 3Reassure your kid that you are definitely going to return.